 We know too many people who bought 90’s class A RVs that have been a constant money pit.
 If it has an engine the newer the better, but still come with more mechanical repairs.

 We’ve found many of our fears quickly dissipated once we got the hang of this lifestyle.
 There’s definitely a learning curve, but you gain so much confidence as you go.

 There’s also a huge RVing community out here willing to offer advice and support, not to mention all the convergences and meet-ups!
 We’ve met a lot of good friends through Escapees/Xscapers group, but there are so many more out there for whatever you’re in to!

 Thanks for reading our blog!
 Our mission is to live minimally & deliberately as we explore the earth and it’s many communities.
-Help support our mission by shopping through our Amazon Link, visiting our Etsy shop, or better still, listening to our new album!
+Help support our mission by shopping through our Amazon Link, or better still, listening to our new album!

 More Epic Sites & Resources